davideagno/davideagno.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Statistics for Economics and Business, University of Padova, 2016-2019
-* M.S. in Statistical Sciences, University of Padova, 2019-2021
 * Ph.D in Statistics, University of Padova, 2021-ongoing
+* Master's Degree in Statistical Sciences, University of Padova, 2019-2021
+* Bachelor's Degree in Statistics for Economics and Business, University of Padova, 2016-2019

 Skills
 ======